pkncoder/BASH-quality-scripts/README.md

     - disc / discord: closes discord
   - This impliments the pkill command
   - Note there is no VSCode close shortcut, as it panicked during testing when I pkilled it (and for saving reasons)

+ - search:
+  - This will search for whatever you put in front of it
+  - Currently just spaces work, since I don't know or want to code another searching formatter (I did it in python and javascript, not fun)